spacecloud-io/space-docs/content/security/security-rules/conditional-access/matching-request-and-claims.md

 }
 {{< /highlight >}}

-In the above example, first the current time is calculated by a helper function `now`.
+In the above example, first, the current time is calculated by a helper function `now`.
 The time value is then rounded up to the nearest date by using another helper function `roundUpDate`.
 The rounded up date value is then compared to the deadline - `2020-10-25`.

 Check out the [list of all helper functions](/security/security-rules/helper-functions) available in the security rules.